shuozhixu/CMS-EAM_2025/README.md

 In [a previous project](https://github.com/shuozhixu/Modelling_2024), the two chemical potential differences in the MoNbTa MEA were calculated.
 Among the 17 MEAs, the chemical potential differences for the first 16 MEAs can be found in the file `mu.txt` in this GitHub repository.

-Here, we calculate the two chemical potential differences for each of these MEAs: NbTaW, NbVW, and TaVW.
+Here, we calculate the two chemical potential differences for each of these MEAs: NbTaTi, NbVW, and TaVW.

 First, modify the file `lmp_sgc.in` in the `MoNbTa/csro/` directory in the other GitHub repository.
-Take the first MEA, NbTaW, as an example:
+Take the first MEA, NbTaTi, as an example:

-- Replace all `Mo`, `Nb`, and `Ta` with `Nb`, `Ta`, and `W`, respectively; the replacement should be case-sensitive, e.g., don’t replace `mo` in the word `thermo` with another element
+- Replace all `Mo`, `Nb`, and `Ta` with `Nb`, `Ta`, and `Ti`, respectively; the replacement should be case-sensitive, e.g., don’t replace `mo` in the word `thermo` with another element
 - Change line 28 to
-	`pair_coeff * * HfMoNbTaTiVWZr_Zhou04.eam.alloy Nb Ta W`
+	`pair_coeff * * HfMoNbTaTiVWZr_Zhou04.eam.alloy Nb Ta Ti`

 Submit the job using `lmp_sgc.in`, `lmp_psc.batch`, and `HfMoNbTaTiVWZr_Zhou04.eam.alloy`.
 The last two files can be found in this GitHub repository.
 When necessary, modify `lmp_psc.batch` to include the correct input file name.